abrt/retrace-server/README.md

 * [HTTP API](#http-api) handles communication with client
 * [Analyzer](#analysis) takes coredump and returns backtrace
 * [Repository synchronization](#repository-synchronization) downloads and
-stores all versions of pacakges
+stores all versions of packages

 ### HTTP API
 The HTTP API is one of two ways how to communicate with Retrace Server (another